 - My future is unlimited.
 While other people my age are worried about keeping their jobs, I’m working on growing my business.
 At an age where so many are planning on folding up their tents, I’m contemplating the infinite possibilities.

 - I love what I do.
 I’ve never been able to say that about any job or career I’ve had in the past.

 - I don’t have to retire.
 The whole idea of “putting in your time” to retire at a given point never sat well with me.
 If I retire I want it to be because I want to, not because I have to.

 - I have geographic mobility.
 Since I’m no longer job dependent, I can live anywhere in the world that has electricity and an internet connection.
-No office to report to, no buildings to maintain, no inventory or heavy equipment to keep—my entire business can be “stored” in my head or on a flash drive.
+My entire business can be “stored” in my head or on a flash drive.
 And both are portable.

 I’m here to tell you that you can make money blogging, even if you don’t have any “prequalifications”.
 Or even if you think you’re too old.
 I was 50 when I started and I’m no whiz kid of any kind.
-But here I am, working through my mid-life career crisis with a plunge into what was—until three years ago—the complete unknown.
+But here I am, working through my mid-life career crisis with a plunge into what was until a few years ago, the complete unknown.
 If I can do this, so can you.

 Blogging is more “art” than “science” but you still need a road map if you want to do it quickly and effectively.
 If you’re stepping into blogging or plan to soon, check out this step-by-step series from Bob Lotich and Jonathan Milligan, two of the best bloggers in the business.
 It will guide you through the process from start to profitability: Blogging Your Passion University 101.
 (Please be advised that I will receive compensation if you sign up for this program).

 Have you ever thought about blogging as a business?
 What keeps you from moving forward with it?